Ellotron/war-rig/rules/README.md

 ## Setup

-Place a supply of coloured resource tokens in near location according to the colours printed in each location.
+Place a supply of coloured resource tokens in each location according to the colours printed in that location.
 Place all other tokens and the tech deck where every one can reach them.

 Decide who will go first, 2nd, 3rd etc and sit by the Home Base with that number.
 Each player starts with the following: